Google Translate Disclaimer

 10. What do you mean by "baseline"?

-• It is expected that children get sick every once in a while as their immune system develops.
+• It is expected that children get sick occasionally as their immune system develops.
 As well, children are in many different environments than just child care where they can contract an illness.
-Therefore, it is expected for there to be some level of illness at the centre, this is your baseline - a level of illness that you would consider normal.
-Baselines can change over the years, for example, the level of illness that was expected before the COVID pandemic may look very different than the level of illness you would expect to see today.
-If you are unsure what your baseline is, the general rule of thumb is 2 or 3 ill children per classroom.
+Therefore, it is expected for their to be some level of illness at the centre.
+This is your baseline - a level of illness that is considered "normal".
+Baselines can change over the years, for example, the level of illness you expected before the COVID pandemic may look very different than the level of illness you would expect to see today.
+If you are unsure what your baseline is, the general rule of thumb is 2 or 3 ill children and/or staff per classroom.
 As you become more familiar with typical illness rates in your centre, you can adjust this number.

 • Line lists are excellent tools to help track illness at the centre.
-Staff will be required to complete and submit daily line lists during outbreaks, but staff can also use them outside of outbreaks to help them track illness at the centre during non-outbreak periods.
-Lie lists provide a summary of the illness and allow the staff to identify trends.
+Staff will be required to complete and submit daily line lists during outbreaks, but staff can also use them to help track illness at the centre during non-outbreak periods.
+Line lists provide a summary of illnesses occurring at the centre and allow the staff to identify trends.

 • Yes.
-Toys./surfaces must always be cleaned before they can be disinfected.
-Cleaning with soap, water and scrubbing will remove any dirt on the toy/surface., it can also help to remove larger pathogens.
+Toys and surfaces must always be cleaned before they can be disinfected.
+Cleaning with soap, water and scrubbing will remove dirt on the toy/surface.
+The cleaning step is still required even if the surface appears visibly clean.
 This enables the disinfectant to be used more effectively.

 Did you find what you were looking for today?